mesabjorn/enhanced-toGETHerTube/README.md

  - Add now playing to top of video (toggleable)
  - Have a compact layout
  - Widen the chat (autohides video) - not compatible with the compact layout!
- - Chat commands. (/?, /last, /nuke, /progress)
+ - Chat commands. (/?, /last, /nuke, /progress,/nuke,/new',/shuffle',/testnuke,/inplaylist
  - If someone suggests an item on blacklist, suggestions are automatically close for some time (requires permission to change suggestions options).
  - Last fm song discovery (requires last fm api key)
+ - Last fm song scrobbling (requires last fm api key/secret)
  - New event page accesible through gear icon
    - Eventlog showing what the extension did
    - Import/exporting of playlists and blacklist in JSON format